flyteorg/flyteidl/protos/docs/plugins/plugins.rst

    :widths: auto

-   "num_workers", ":ref:`ref_int32`", "", "number of worker spawned in the cluster for this job" "num_launcher_replicas", ":ref:`ref_int32`", "", "number of launcher replicas spawned in the cluster for this job" "slots", ":ref:`ref_int32`", "", "number of slots per worker used in hostfile."
+   "num_workers", ":ref:`ref_int32`", "", "number of worker spawned in the cluster for this job" "num_launcher_replicas", ":ref:`ref_int32`", "", "number of launcher replicas spawned in the cluster for this job The launcher pod invokes mpirun and communicates with worker pods through MPI."
+   "slots", ":ref:`ref_int32`", "", "number of slots per worker used in hostfile.
+The available slots (GPUs) in each pod."